 Commenter states that, "...it is imperative that all new buildings in California are equipped to meet our EV targets...
 The best we can do is to eliminate greenhouse emissions wherever possible.
 Clearly, allowing residents of multi-family dwellings access to charging is critical in reducing emissions from vehicles."
+Agency Response:

 HCD appreciates the commenter's points of view and the commenter's suggestions.
 HCD will work to continue the advancement of EV charging requirements for residential buildings in a manner that takes meaningful, incremental steps to address air quality issues, reduce greenhouse gases and meet the needs of building residents that desire to purchase, own, lease and drive EVs.

-Section 4.106.4 includes proposed mandatory regulations for EV charging and EV charging infrastructure for residential occupancies.
+No changes to the FET were made as a result of this comment.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4 Section 4.106.4 includes proposed mandatory regulations for EV charging and EV charging infrastructure for residential occupancies.
 HCD is proposing to retain the requirements for EV capable spaces at ten (10) percent of total parking spaces, proposing new requirements for low power Level 2 receptacles (EV ready) at twenty-five (25) percent of parking spaces, and Level 2 chargers at five (5) percent of parking spaces in multifamily buildings with 20 or more dwelling units or hotels and motels with 20 or more sleeping units or guestrooms.
 HCD is also proposing signage for EV ready and EV charger spaces.
 HCD is also retaining EV charging requirements for one and two-family dwellings and townhouses with attached private garages.
 These requirements are for installation of EV charging infrastructure only (raceway and service panel capacity).
 HCD is not proposing any change for one and two-family dwellings and townhouses from the 2019 California Green Building Standards Code (CALGreen).
+Commenters and Recommendation:

 Various commenters; see Attachment A for a complete list.

-Many commenters request the following for all new multifamily housing units with parking:

-- A. An EV Space that is wired directly to the unit's corresponding electric meter - B. True EV Ready "plug-and-play" charging access via an electric outlet or EV charging cordset - C. Prominent labeling of EV charging spaces with highly visible signage to increase EV awareness and encourage adoption

-Commenters note that CALGreen should "level the playing field and provide equitable, affordable, ubiquitous access to EV charging."
+Many commenters request the following for all new multifamily housing units with parking: - 1.
+An EV Space that is wired directly to the unit's corresponding electric meter - 2.
+True EV Ready "plug-and-play" charging access via an electric outlet or EV charging cordset - 3.
+Prominent labeling of EV charging spaces with highly visible signage to increase EV awareness and encourage adoption Commenters note that CALGreen should "level the playing field and provide equitable, affordable, ubiquitous access to EV charging."
 Commenters also note that current code does not require multifamily housing to have the same access as single-family housing.
+Agency Response:

 HCD appreciates the commenters' points of view and the commenters' suggestions.
 HCD held multiple focus group meetings and worked in conjunction with CARB, CBSC, DSA, the building industry and other stakeholders to incrementally increase EV charging access.
 Due to the varying needs of EV users and rapidly changing nature of EV technology, including battery capacity, types and rates of charging, and to ensure adoption of EV charging requirements in building standards are appropriate, cost-effective, flexible, and equitable for the many different stakeholders affected by EV-related building codes, HCD will consider further changes related to EV charging access in future code adoption cycles.
+No changes to the FET were made as a result of these comments.
+Commenter and Recommendation:

-Wei-Tai Kwok, Council Member, City of Lafayette

-In addition to the comment above noted as A through C, commenter further suggests that HCD provide a Level 1 option for the charging.
+Wei-Tai Kwok, Council Member, City of Lafayette In addition to the comment above noted as A through C, commenter further suggests that HCD provide a Level 1 option for the charging.
+Commenter and Recommendation:

 Sinan Dunlap; Eugene Dunlap

 In addition to the comment above noted as A through C, commenter further suggests that HCD require that the EV spaces per unit have "L2 capability (40 Ah, 240V)."

+Agency Response: